mshanemc/deploy-to-sfdx/README.md

 Test: jest

+[Video explanation](https://www.youtube.com/watch?v=gyGt386eAqw&t=1297s) (TrailheaDX 2019).
+Slightly out of date now, but explains what this project does.

 ## Purpose

 You have a dev hub, and an sfdx repo.
 You'd like to let people spin up scratch orgs based on the repo, and these people might not feel like using a terminal, cloning the repo, loggin in to a dev hub, and executing sfdx commands.